DataFire/Integrations/integrations/generated/google_adexchangebuyer/README.md

   * vendorType `array`: List of vendor types for the ads that may be shown from this snippet.
 Each vendor type is represented by an integer as defined in vendors.txt.
     * items `integer`
   * version `integer`: The version for this creative.
 Read-only.
 This field should not be set in requests.
   * videoURL `string`: The URL to fetch a video ad.
-If set, HTMLSnippet and the nativeAd should not be set.
+If set, HTMLSnippet, videoVastXML, and nativeAd should not be set.
 Note, this is different from resource.native_ad.video_url above.
+  * videoVastXML `string`: The contents of a VAST document for a video ad.
+This document should conform to the VAST 2.0 or 3.0 standard.
+If set, HTMLSnippet, videoURL, and nativeAd and should not be set.
   * width `integer`: Ad width.

 ### CreativeDealIds